 - 2.1 Develop and maintain a departmental website that effectively helps with student recruitment - 2.1.1 Form TCM website development committee (Callahan, fall 2015) - August 2015: Committee formed; maintenance program delegated to individual program coordinators - 2.2 Develop and strengthen relationships with community colleges (articulation agreement with East Central C.C. in progress fall 2015, MET program) - August 2017: Contact made with State Fair Community College, an ACCE 2year program, to begin articulation agreement process - August 2019: A 1+3 program with State Fair CC was mapped out and presented.
-Follow up with State Fair is needed to see if this is beneficial. - August 2020: MSU faculty maintain an advisory board seat with SFCC, but no additional students from this path have been identified. - 2.3 Develop and maintain printed material
+Follow up with State Fair is needed to see if this is beneficial. - August 2020: MSU faculty maintain an advisory board seat with SFCC, but no additional students from this path have been identified. - August 2021: MSU faculty maintain an advisory board seat with SFCC; updated articulation plan with SFCC. - 2.3 Develop and maintain printed material